Application & Instructions

 5. The Baruch College Immunization Record

-and send, along with any required supporting documentation, as one or more PDF attachments, to firstname.lastname@example.org as soon as possible, but not later than:
+and send, along with any required supporting documentation, as one or more PDF attachments, to , to the Baruch Study Abroad Office using the secure document drop box.
+You will be sent instructions on how to use the secure document drop box, but if you have not yet received these instructions, please contact us at email@example.com as soon as possible, but not later than::

 |Spring Semester Deadline||November 15th|